Ju6276/Grasping_course_sose24/README.md

   - `window_size`: Size of the window for smoothing data.

 ## Output
-The main output of the project is a plot of the real-time torque data during the grasping process with impedance control.
-The plot is saved as a PNG file (`torque_data(Impedance Control).png`) and shows the torque values over time for each sensor.
+The main output of the project is a plot of the real-time torque data during the grasping process with impedance control and PID control. eg. The plot is saved as a PNG file (`torque_data(Impedance Control).png`) and shows the torque values over time for each sensor.
+In addition to this there are two simulation animations for torque control and position control respectively.

 ### Example Output
 ![Real-time Torque Data During Grasping with Impedance Control](torque_data(Impedance Control).png)